HB 1300 - (Rep. Hunter) - SB 682 (Sen. Kolkhorst)

 - creating a truly sustainable Texas oyster fishery consisting of existing privately leased areas, a managed wild-reef harvest, and a thriving mariculture segment producing 6 million pounds of oyster meat annually, and more.

 House Bill 1300 was filed by Representative Todd Hunter on February 1, 2019.
 Its companion, Senate Bill 682 was filed on February 8, 2019 by Senator Lois Kolkhorst.
-HB 1300 passed the House and is now awaiting committee hearing in the Senate.
+HB 1300 passed both the House and the Senate, and was sent to the Governor on May 14, 2019.